kallehed/compiler-dodecahedron/README.md

 into macro if I want to.
 (You can also do {} in macro to make block that returns thing, rust is very nice in that way, with returning blocks, like holy shit)
 Problem: Can't do recursion anymore.
 Problem: Macros are less typed

+Why are the lexer tokens so big?
+They are 4 bytes, which means simple keywords like { or ( take 4 bytes (instead of the 1 byte they would take in utf8).
+How to fix?
+Solution: Store less things in the Tokens: Instead have separate array of things like identifiers, keywords...
+Though this does not mesh well with rust.
+Especially in our current case: Everything we hold in the Tokens are less than 2 bytes, this means we can have ONE parallel array, and use the same index into Token for the auxiliary array.
+Won't implement this now though, freezes the code.

 # Parsing and grammar of language